Genre: Adult Fiction

 Coal, with time and heat and pressure, will always become a diamond.
 But if you were freezing to death, which would you consider the gem?

 Violence, from one angle, looked like mercy from another.

 We are all drowning slowly in the tide of our opinions, oblivious that we are taking on water every time we open our mouths.

 This is what it means to be human.
 We are all just canvases for our scars.

 Laws are black and white.
 The lives of women are a thousand shades of gray.

 About Jodi Picoult

-Jodi Picoult is the author of twenty-four novels, including the #1 New York Times bestsellers Small Great Things, Leaving Time, The Storyteller, House Rules, Change of Heart, Nineteen Minutes, and My Sister’s Keeper.
+Jodi Picoult is a bestselling author whose works include Small Great Things, Leaving Time, The Storyteller, House Rules, Change of Heart, Nineteen Minutes, and My Sister’s Keeper.
 She lives in New Hampshire with her husband and three children.
 Visit the author’s website →